Buy a Determination Chinese/Japanese Scroll

 Commitment Scroll

-承諾 embodies the idea commitment, but also means to make a big effort or undertaking a great task.
+承諾 embodies the idea of commitment but also means to make a big effort or to undertake a great task.

 Commitment is caring deeply about something or someone.
-It is deciding carefully what you want to do, and then giving it 100%, holding nothing back.
+It is deciding carefully what you want to do and then giving it 100%, holding nothing back.
 You give your all to a friendship, a task, or something you believe in.
 You finish what you start.
 You keep your promises.

 In Chinese, this word directly means to undertake something or to make a promise to do something.

-Outside of the commitment idea, this particular word can also mean approval, acceptance, consent, assent, acquiescence, or agreement depending on context (especially in Japanese and Korean).
+Outside of the commitment idea, this particular word can also mean approval, acceptance, consent, assent, acquiescence, or agreement, depending on context (especially in Japanese and Korean).
 Therefore, this word is probably best if your audience is Chinese.

 See Also: Partnership | Hard Work | Dedication